 - What happens when the project is deemed a failure?

 - Is a project considered successful if the work is completed on time and within budget, but the resulting product is unusable?

-There are Various Ways to Define Project Failure
+Various Ways to Define Project Failure

 1) The project goals weren’t met